Indiana's High School Equivalency Program

-The TASC is separated into five multiple-choice subtests ranging from 75 to 105 minutes in length.
+The TASC is separated into five multiple-choice subtests ranging from 50 to 115 minutes in length.
 The writing subtest also includes an essay.
 You can take the test in English or Spanish, and you can choose a pencil-and-paper version of TASC, or you can take it on computer.
 You may also ask to take the test in large print, Braille, or audio versions.

 Students who pass the TASC have demonstrated skills and knowledge equivalent to high school graduates.
 In Indiana, a minimum score of 500 is required on each subtest.
 The five subject areas covered on the TASC include: